A Fatigued Tongue

 Better Sleep or your money back*

-If you do not experience improved sleep after completing 42 therapies in 8 weeks, we will refund you the price of the device.
+If you do not experience improved sleep after completing 70% of 42 therapies in 8 weeks, we will refund you the price of the device.

 Hear how eXciteOSA® has transformed peoples sleep